mrphys/UCL_ICS_researchProjects/README.md

-# UCL iBSc and MSc in Cardiovascular Science Project Matching Algorithm
+# UCL Institute of Cardiovascular Science iBSc and MSc in Cardiovascular Science Project Matching Algorithm

 This is the code used for the UCL ICS iBSc and MSc Cardiovascular Science programmes to optimally match all students to their desired projects.